 We’ve been studying the Gospel of Mark together.
 As we studied chapter 4, we saw the King beginning to unveil his presence slowly through a series of parables.
-It was subtle, so much so that his calming of the violent storm took them by surprise.
+It was subtle, so much so that his calming of the violent storm took his disciples by surprise.

 This kind of subtle approach reminds me of an announcement I heard over eleven years ago.
 I had joined my daughter in Chicago for her best friend’s wedding.
 She had flown in from the East Coast and I from the West.
 After hugs and checking into our hotel, we finally settled into our room.